Alexwcjung/S24Corpus-final/README.md

   - The test compared the observed frequencies with the expected frequencies to identify any statistically significant deviations.
   - A significant result would indicate that the usage patterns of passive constructions differ between spoken and written texts.

-### 4. Results
-- **Chi-square Statistic**: 359.143
-- **P-value**: 4.327e-80
-- **Degrees of Freedom**: 1
-- **Interpretation**: The results showed a highly significant difference between the observed and expected frequencies, leading to the rejection of the null hypothesis.
-This indicates that the differences in the usage of 'be + past participle' and 'get + past participle' constructions between spoken and written texts are statistically significant.
-Specifically, 'be + past participle' is much more common in both forms, while 'get + past participle' is more frequent in spoken texts compared to written texts, though it remains less common overall.
 ## 4. Result and discussion (📌📌📌 Miran comment regarding the table below - Frequency table summary: Both Observed frequency and Expected frequency should be provided together)
 -----------------------------------------